IELTS Essay # 1196 - Consequence of improved medical care is people are living longer

 Model Answer 5: [Disdvantages outweigh advantages]

 With the advancement of medical care, people are now living longer than ever before.
-However, the increased life expectancy also comes with its disadvantages.
-In this essay, I will argue that the disadvantages of improved medical care outweigh the advantages.
+The increased life expectancy comes with its advantages and disadvantages.
+In this essay, I will outline both the merits and drawbacks of this and argue that the disadvantages of increased life expectancy outweigh the advantages.

 However, there are many disadvantages to this phenomenon as well.
 One of the main disadvantages of living longer is the burden on the economy.
 As people live longer, there is an increase in the number of people who require medical care and social services, which puts a strain on government budgets.
 The cost of providing healthcare, pension benefits, and other services to an ageing population is considerable, and it can result in reduced funding for other areas such as education, infrastructure, and defence.